hashicorp/nomad/website/source/docs/agent/config.html.md

     `host:port`.
 Defaults to `127.0.0.1:8500`, which is the same as the Consul default HTTP address.

   * `token`: Token is used to provide a per-request ACL token.
-This options overrides the Consul Agent's default token.
+This option overrides the Consul Agent's default token.

-  * `auth`: The auth information to use for http access to the Consul Agent given as `username:password`.
+  * `auth`: The auth information to use for HTTP access to the Consul Agent given as `username:password`.

   * `ssl`: This boolean option sets the transport scheme to talk to the Consul